CALL TO ARTISTS 2025

 Installations that are of most interest for our festival include:

-• Artwork that expresses clear conservation and educational messaging related to the artist’s success story of choice.
+• Artwork that expresses clear conservation and educational messaging related to the artist’s animal of choice.

 • Medium to large-scale stand-alone sculptures or installations that cast plenty of light.